User Research and Mobile Product Design to Support Family Reunion Planning on Kinkofa’s Kinnect App

 EXPERIENCE DESIGN

-Defined core paths through the product from a user-first perspective
+Defined core paths from a user’s perspective

 Informed which screens and interactions were essential to support planners